 One of the big projects I have been working on as part of the larger new kids’ room project is making two twin-sized quilts.
 I knew that I wanted to make two quilts in the same pattern but different colors – one for my son and one for my daughter.
 I wanted to do something simple and graphic.

 Originally, I was thinking I would do chevron or zig-zag quilts, until I saw this herringbone quilt by Craftyblossom (who makes and sells the MOST amazing quilts.
-Seriously, check her out.):
+Seriously, check her out.)
+And I immediately knew I was switching to a herringbone pattern.
+I had already bought fabric, but it was no big deal, because the herringbone pattern uses half-triangle squares just like a chevron pattern, but just twisted a different way.

 - three yards each of the solid fabrics for your herringbone pattern (I used Kona Cotton White, Kona Cotton Teal Blue, and Kona Cotton Melon)